Spectral characterization and performance of SPT-SLIM on-chip filterbank spectrometers: Conclusion

 \section{Conclusion}

-In the 2024-2025 austral summer, SPT-SLIM deployed on the SPT in the camera position occupied by the EHT VLBI receiver.
+In the 2024-2025 Austral summer, SPT-SLIM deployed on the SPT in the camera position occupied by the EHT VLBI receiver.
 This deployment included 5 operational dual-polarization filterbank spectrometers.
 These spectrometers were characterized on site with a low-resolution FTS.
 We demonstrate a technique by which the spectral bandpass/resolution of the filters can be measured with an FTS having less than a quarter the resolution of the designed filter bandwidth.
-With this, the SPT-SLIM filterbanks deployed were measured to have an average spectral resolution $R=34$, lower than the target resolution of $R=100$.
-This is likely caused by differences between the simulated and fabricated dielectrics, in which lossy dielectric lowers the resolution from design.
+With this, the SPT-SLIM filterbanks deployed were measured to have an average spectral resolution $R\sim65$, lower than the target resolution of $R=100$.
+This is likely caused by differences between the simulated and fabricated performance of the SiN dielectric.
 These measured bandpasses are applied to observations of the atmosphere and moon in Dibert et al.~\cite{Karia2025}. \\